 Antique Marine Engine Exposition

 The transition from sail to engine power was a momentous event for the maritime industry and the world.
 Experience it firsthand at the 25th annual Antique Marine Engine Exposition at Mystic Seaport Saturday and Sunday, August 20-21, 2016.
-Collectors from around the country come together to show off full size and miniature 19th- and early 20th-century marine engines.
-Inboards, outboards, steam, gasoline, diesel, electric and naphtha engines will all be on display in the Museum’s Shipyard.
-Additional engines dating from 1889 to 1963 and manufactured by Evinrude, Johnson, Herreshoff, Palmer and Kriebel will be exhibited in the North Boat Shed.
+Collectors from around the country will show off full-size and miniature 19th- and early 20th-century marine engines and inboards, outboards, steam, gasoline, diesel, electric, and naphtha engines will be on display in the Museum’s Shipyard.

 Weekend activities include a set-and-weigh anchor demonstration featuring a 1914 Economy Sparta donkey engine aboard the L.A.
 Dunton and the firing of several engines in the Shipyard, including a six-cylinder D-90 Lathrop diesel engine from the 1940s and a two-cylinder Wichmann semi-diesel from Norway.
 There will also be a 1917 Hercules engine demonstration behind the Museum’s Hoop Shop.

 Featured engine for 2016 (photo, top left): 1908 Lloyd 2 cycle Marine, 2 cylinders / 6 HP Made by Thousand Island Boat & Engine Company, Morristown, NY, from the James Mathews Collection, Hopkinton, NH